MingchenDai/mingchendai.github.io/README.md

-# mingchendai.github.io
-A personal page.
+### Introduction
+This is a personal page of Tresol, who is now an undergraduate.

-The website is developing.
+Bulit by [GitHub Pages](https://pages.github.com/) and [jekyII](https://jekyll.com/), This website is still developing.

+### To Do List
+Translate the Github docs.